-Electronic claims for comprehensive community services must be submitted using the 837P transaction.
-Electronic claims for comprehensive community services submitted using any transaction other than the 837P will be denied.
+Electronic claims for outpatient mental health and substance abuse services in the home or community for adults must be submitted using the 837P transaction.
+Electronic claims for outpatient mental health and substance abuse services in the home or community for adults using any transaction other than the 837P will be denied.